Ritadee33/DSA-SECOND-CAPSTONE-PROJECT/README.md

 -------QUESTION 7: WHICH SMALL BUSINESS CUSTOMER HAD THE HIGHEST SALES
+-------ANS: THE SMALL BUSINESS OWNER WITH HE HIGHEST SALES IS DENNIS KANE

 select top 1 Customer_Name, Customer_Segment, sum(sales) as Total_sales
 from kms_inventory